 We make choices every day.
 While we may not utilise particular decision-making styles for each trivial decisions, we will for others.

-We will do it for decisions which will have further-reaching consequences, for example, or consequences for people beyond yourself.
-These situations are the ones which require specific decision-making styles and specific methods for dealing with them.
+We will do it for decisions that will have further-reaching consequences, for example, or consequences for people beyond yourself.
+These situations are the ones that require specific methods for dealing with them.

 Everybody has their own particular way of approaching decisions.
 Knowing your own method will help you to make better choices in life.
 It will also, in time, help you take on a leadership role if that is what you want.

 Most people think this is an easy question, but what is decision-making?
 When you take the different decision-making styles into account, the question becomes a lot more complicated.
 What is your decision-making process?
 Is this process different when you are alone versus part of a group?

 - Generate multiple possible solutions for the problem

 - Select the solution deemed most likely to solve the problem

 - Implement the solution and evaluate its effectiveness